Use this SleepFoundation.org link for the most current discount on Nolah mattresses

 The profile of the Molecule brand has shot up thanks in large part to endorsements from world-class athletes like Tom Brady.
 But this mattress isn’t just for athletes; it’s for anyone, including people with hip pain, who want a quality foam mattress that lets them rest and recover.

-The comfort system of the Molecule 1 is a total of five inches and made up of two separate layers.
-The top layer is two inches of RestoreFLO, a gel-infused polyfoam with a density of 2.5 PCF.
-The second layer is three inches of RecoveryFLO polyfoam, which has a density of 1.65 PCF and three separate zones to best match the body’s weight.
+The comfort system of the Molecule 1 is a total of 5 inches and made up of two separate layers.
+The top layer is 2 inches of RestoreFLO, a gel-infused polyfoam with a density of 2.5 PCF.
+The second layer is 3 inches of RecoveryFLO polyfoam, which has a density of 1.65 PCF and three separate zones to best match the body’s weight.

 The foams in the comfort layer create a sleeping surface that conforms to the body without substantial heat retention.
 The RestoreFLO foam lightly cradles the pelvis and hips, reducing impact and pain points.

-The base layer of the Molecule is seven inches of polyfoam with a density of 1.5 PCF.
-The cover is 98% polyester with 2% lycra for stretchiness.
+The base layer of the Molecule is 7 inches of polyfoam with a density of 1.5 PCF.
+The cover is 98 percent polyester with 2 percent Lycra for stretchiness.

 The feel of the mattress is Medium, and with this soft cushioning, it works best for back and stomach sleepers under 130 pounds and side sleepers under 230 pounds.

 The Molecule is offered at a competitive price point and is backed by a lifetime warranty covering defects in materials and workmanship.
 Molecule allows customers to try out the mattress for 100 nights during a no-risk sleep trial.